portworx/terraform-ibm-portworx-enterprise/README.md

 | <a name="input_use_cloud_drives"></a> [use\_cloud\_drives](#input\_use\_cloud\_drives) | Use Cloud Drives, `true` or `false` | `bool` | `true` | no |
 | <a name="input_use_external_etcd"></a> [use\_external\_etcd](#input\_use\_external\_etcd) | Do you want to create an external\_etcd? `true` or `false` | `bool` | `false` | no |

 ## Outputs

+This is the list of output variables that can be read or refered post a succesfull `terraform apply`.

 | Name | Description |
 |------|-------------|